 How to begin to tell your personal stories

 Stories Shape History

 Photo and post copyright © 2014 by Mary May Larmoyeux.
 All rights reserved.

-Mary is the co-author of The Grandparent Connection: 365 Ways to Connect With Your Grandchild’s Heart.
+Visit Mary at http://www.legacyconnection.org.
+She is the co-author of The Grandparent Connection: 365 Ways to Connect With Your Grandchild’s Heart.